-In fact, we don’t see any records of kissing in the Western world until the Roman Empire.
+In fact, we don’t see any records of people kissing in the Western world until the Roman Empire.
 Citizens kissed their ruler’s hands but kissing also became a greeting for friends and family.
 And we started to see common language in use for kissing of a romantic nature.
 The Romans were even the first to come up with different categories for kissing:

 - Osculum was a kiss on the cheek

 - Basium was a kiss on the lips

 So when did we evolve from “functional” infant kissing to erotic kissing between partners?
 Evolutionary biologists suggest that the infants searching tongue movements developed into passionate kissing as young lovers replicated the exploration of each other’s mouths.
 It is believed that this increased their mutual trust and encouraged a sense of pair-bonding.